-As a career coach, who is a strong advocate for both men and women to create strategic plans for their careers, I listened attentively to Whitney Johnson, author of Dare, Dream Do at a recent 3Plus Mini-Coaching session “Dare to Disrupt.”
+As a career coach, who is a strong advocate for both men and women to create strategic plans for their careers, I listened attentively to Whitney Johnson.
+Author of Dare, Dream Do at a recent 3Plus Mini-Coaching session Whitney shared her tips from her book “Dare to Disrupt.”

 So how can we combine disruption and planning?

 Whitney said “When you are disrupting, you are discovery-driven, searching for a yet-to-be-defined market.
 Having a strategic plan implies that you know where you want to go, which presumably you can plot on a map.
 Your approach when you are disrupting must be discovery-driven; learning, gathering feedback, adapting.”

-She is at a crossroads: carry on with the disruption with the new boss or go back to a comfort zone?
-Clearly she should approach the new incumbent with a concrete strategy on how she can make the situation work, but with a Plan B in place in case it doesn’t.
+She is at a crossroads: carry on with the disruption with the new boss, or go back to a comfort zone?
+Clearly she should approach the new incumbent with a concrete strategy.
+How can she make the situation work, but she also needs a Plan B in place in case it doesn’t.
 Preferably this will not involve back-sliding into an old, more junior position.

 Need help with disruption, career strategy or Plan B – Check out these career transition programmes

-Olivier has disrupted himself Feeling restricted in his last role in the art world he wanted to broaden his horizons.
+Feeling restricted in his last role in the art world he wanted to broaden his horizons.
 Leveraging his artistic background he is studying an MBA with a focus on innovation.
 After some months of systematic research, a high number of informational interviews, coaching and networking, he is now positioning himself in the design sector.

-Jeff has been disrupted.
 A new boss and a re-organisation made him reflect on his work/life priorities.
 He decided to take his entitlement to three months paternity leave and use the time to change direction.
 Creating a plan for the year he accepted a redundancy package to work on his position and re-brand himself in a role in a new sector.
 He started his new job some months ago.

 So to quote Whitney again:

 With thanks to Whitney Johnson.
-Check out her other thoughts on the 3Plus LinkedIn Group